-Do you find yourself re-experiencing the traumatic events through flashbacks, nightmares or intrusive thoughts?

-As a midwife and therapist I have seen, worked with and supported many mother’s, birth partners and health care professional who have experienced perinatal trauma.
+If you answer yes to any of these symptoms you may be experiencing trauma or Tokophobia.
+As a midwife and therapist I have seen, worked with and supported many mother’s, birth partners and health care professional who have experienced this trauma.
 Sadly this experience is all to common, under recognised and the effects often devastating.
-I am truly passionate about raising awareness and treating birth and perinatal trauma.
+I am truly passionate about raising awareness and treating birth and perinatal.

 However, it is believed that a further 20 – 25% of women have symptoms that go undiagnosed, particularly if they don’t meet the full criteria for PTSD and women are mistakenly diagnosed as having Postnatal depression.
 Birth trauma can not only cause Postnatal depression, it can effect bonding with your baby, your relationships with your family members and cause anxiety.
 Father’s, birth partners and health care professionals including midwives and Obstetricians can experience birth trauma too after witnessing a traumatic birth.
 Whilst this is less common the effects are the same.